xhuriken/Plugins-Java/README.md

 'Imokia' was a plugin with a 'ping' commands.

 'Imokia2' was the plugin of imokia with DataBase.
-I used an extension here: Obsolete
+I used an extension of 360 matt but this extension is obsolete.
+You can alredy visit his github : https://github.com/360matt

 please visit his github to support it.
 Thx !